adambrgmn/poc-wordpress-on-now/README.md

 content delivery network in front of my S3 bucket hopefully resulting in faster delivery of content.

+## Things to investigate

+- [ ] Use Bedrock as a way to structurize the project
+- [ ] Use Docker as way of deployment
+- [ ] Use S3-Uploads to utilize S3 and a CDN and make deployments immutable
+- [ ] Use an external MySQL-compatible DaaS (probably AWS RDS)
+  - [ ] Clone DB on new PR's to deploy staging env's before merging

 ---

 Feel free to follow along and see how this thing goes!
 And please reach out to